Templates

 • sphinx_version: The contents of sphinx.version_info.

-The object in obj has a number of standard attributes that you can reliably access per language.
+The object in obj has a number of standard attributes that you can reliably access.

 Warning